-My research projects have included studies of the politics of state-building, taxation, policy responses to HIV/AIDS, Tuberculosis, and tobacco control, policy preference formation, ethnic violence, multi-level/polycentric governance, and the relationship between information and public accountability.
-Regionally, I have tended to focus on the politics of Southern Africa, especially South Africa, but I routinely employ comparative analyses with developing countries in other parts of Africa, Latin America and Asia.
+My research projects have included studies of the politics of state-building, taxation, policy responses to HIV/AIDS, Tuberculosis, and tobacco control, policy preference formation, risk perception, ethnic violence, multi-level/polycentric governance, and the relationship between information and public accountability.
+Regionally, I have tended to focus on the politics and development of Southern Africa, especially South Africa, but I routinely employ comparative analyses with developing countries in other parts of Africa, Latin America and Asia.